Study Materials for 2023 CFA®, FRM®, Actuarial, GMAT® and EA® Exams

 Graphical Illustration

-The NPV Profile is a graphical illustration of a project’s NPV graphed as a function of various discount rates.
+The NPV Profile illustrates a project’s NPV graphed as a function of various discount rates.
 The NPV values are graphed on the vertical or y-axis, while the discount rates are graphed on the horizontal or x-axis.

-• The graph crosses the y-axis (vertical axis) when the discount rate = 0%; and
+• The graph crosses the y-axis (vertical axis) when the discount rate = 0%.

 • The graph crosses the x-axis (horizontal axis) when the NPV = 0 and the discount rate is the IRR.